DKMitt/myinvdb/README.md

 - Display products in either a list or card view

-- Upload images and display in list view, card viewand detail view
+- Upload images and be available to display in list view, card view and detail view

 - Link to the Manufacturers website product information page for each product when available